invertase/firebase-extensions/extensions/firestore-record-user-acknowledgments/README.md

 This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process acknowledgements.)
+- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process acknowledgments.)